$0 Philippines → Canada Express Entry Guide — Quick-Start Checklist

 • Applicants who have already received a Bachelor's degree evaluation from WES (your credential evaluation is settled)

-• Applicants whose CRS score is above 520 regardless of education evaluation -- the K-12 issue does not affect your competitiveness at that range
+• Applicants whose CRS score is well above the target draw range regardless of education evaluation -- the K-12 issue may not affect your competitiveness at that range

 • Medical doctors or dentists applying through the Medical Council of Canada pathway